 K. Parents have the right to receive a school report card related to their child's sending school.
 Information regarding these report cards will be provided through the sending district.

-M. Parents have the right to review the technology center’s courses of study and textbooks.
-Arrangements for this review can be made through the campus director.
+M. Parents have the right to review the technology center's courses of study and textbooks.
+Arrangements for this review can be made through the program director.

 O. Parents have the right to review all technology center policies, including parental involvement policies.
 Copies of these policies are available through the superintendent's office.

 P. Parents have the right to participate in parent-teacher organizations through their child's sending school.
 Information regarding these groups will be made available through the sending school.

 Q. Parents may opt out of selected data collection related to state longitudinal student data system reporting.
 Parents may not opt out of necessary and essential record collecting.
 Parents may file an opt out request through the superintendent's office.